Example: Creating an LSTM layer

 # Output shape depends on the last layer's config (return_sequences=True here)

-print("LSTM Output shape:", model.layers[0].output_shape)
+print("LSTM Output shape:", model.layers[0].output.shape)

 print("Final Output shape:", output.shape)

-layer.
+PyTorch provides the torch.nn.LSTM layer.
 Its initialization differs slightly from Keras but serves the same purpose.

 import torch